ibm-cloud-docs/vpc/vpn-using.md

 You can use the following encryption and authentication options in any combination:

-By default, PFS is disabled for {{site.data.keyword.vpn_vpc_short}}.
+By default, PFS is disabled for IBM Cloud VPN Gateway for VPC.
 Some vendors require PFS enablement for Phase 2.
 Check your vendor instructions and use custom policies if PFS is required.
 {: important}

 |    | Encryption | Authentication | DH Group |